-I have to admit; the thought of working with a life coach, had me sceptical.
+I have to admit; the thought of working with a life coach had me skeptical.
 I mean, why do I need one?
-We have our friends, right?
+We have our friends.
 Yes, friends.
-We are there for each other through thick and thin, lending an ear, for one thing, or another, giving constructive advice and cheering on those grand plans!
-I have a great circle of friends, but it’s knowing when to seek help from a professional.
+We are there for each other through thick and thin, lending an ear for one thing, or another, giving constructive advice and cheering on those grand plans!
+I have a great circle of friends but know when to seek help from a professional.

-Enter a life coach; who by definition is, a person who counsels and motivates clients on matters having to do with their careers or personal challenges.
+Enter a life coach, who by definition is a person who counsels and motivates clients on matters having to do with their careers or personal challenges.
 Not unlike a friend, right?
-A couple of years ago, I decided I needed a little direction with my evolving life.
-I was separated, and my nest was newly empty.
+I needed a little direction with my evolving life a couple of years ago.
+I was recently separated, and my nest was newly empty.
 Travel was a great escape, but it didn’t solve my dilemma: who was I, and where does one go from here?
 My story isn’t much different from most.
 I’m guilty of being stuck in a rut and putting off “XYZ” because I didn’t have the tools to achieve my goals or ambitions.
 Not knowing my full potential, I let fear get in the way of my success.

-“There are people less qualified than you, doing the things you want to do, simply because they decided to believe in themselves.
-Period.”
+BTW…There are people less qualified than you, doing the things you want to do simply because they decided to believe in themselves.
+Period.

 “DREAM.
 PLAN.
 DO.”

-I recently struggled with preparing a business plan, overwhelmed by my thoughts and ideas; I didn’t have a clear direction.
+I recently struggled with preparing a business plan; overwhelmed by my thoughts and ideas; I lacked direction.
 Susan was instrumental in helping me get back on track and put those ideas into action.
-BTW, getting help is not a sign of weakness; in fact, I’ve had a few touchpoints with Susan on related issues since my workshop.
+By the way, getting help is not a sign of weakness; I’ve had a few touchpoints with Susan on related issues since my workshop.
 I recognize I tend to undermine myself, often getting frustrated and forgetting, “why am I doing this?”
 Before you know it, I’ve played an entire conversation in my head about “failing” and “it will never happen,” I succumb to my negativity and do nothing.
 Sound familiar?

 “REMEMBER WHY YOU STARTED”

 Dream big, I always say!
-Susan suggested I create a vision board; it’s an excellent tool, giving me clarity of those dreams and reminding me of the”why.”
-This new chapter of mine also includes my handsome leading man; we just hit our two-year mark!
-I took the idea of creating a vision board one step further and decided my guy, and I should do ours together.
-Loaded with magazines and Pinterest, (wine of course too!) we were well on our way to envisioning our visions.
-Fun to do, and it was a great creative outlet, not to mention, good quality time together as a couple.
+Susan suggested creating a vision board; it’s an excellent tool, giving me clarity of those dreams and reminding me of the”why.”
+Also this new chapter also includes my handsome leading man; we just hit our two-year mark!
+So I took the idea of creating a vision board one step further and decided my guy and I should do ours together.
+Loaded with magazines and Pinterest (wine, of course, too!), we were well on our way to envisioning our visions.
+It was fun to do, and it was a great creative outlet, not to mention good quality time together.

-Most importantly, my new relationship is my redo—this time, learning from my past and improving on going forward.
+Most importantly, my new relationship is my redo—this time, learning from my past and improving going forward.
 The classic saying, “doing the same thing over and over again and expecting a different result is insanity.”
 While I have learned a lot about myself, I am continually learning more.
 I would be naive to think I didn’t need a little tweaking along the way.
-I can’t wait for life to get back to something resembling normal, it’s been a while.
+I can’t wait for life to get back to something resembling normal.
+It’s been a while.
 As for those plans and dreams?
-I’m ready and excited to tackle!
+I’m ready and excited to tackle it!